wuphilipp/gello_mechanical/lite6/README.md

 - [L3.stl](./3dprint_parts/L3.stl)
 - [L4.stl](./3dprint_parts/L4.stl)

-You can also use base.stl from xarm7 instead of base.stl in this lite6 folder: [base.stl](../xarm7/base.STL)
+You can also use `base.stl` from the xarm7 folder instead of `base.stl` in this lite6 folder: [base.stl](../xarm7/base.STL)

-If you want to keep the height of this leader sytem same with Actual Lite 6, prepare these:
+If you want to keep the height of this leader system the same with the actual Lite 6, prepare these parts:
 - [baseRoll.stl](./3dprint_parts/baseRoll.stl)
 - [baseRollExtender.stl](./3dprint_parts/baseRollExtender.stl)
 - [baseBottom.stl](./3dprint_parts/baseBottom.stl)